ArcBlock/forge-docs/src/intro/concepts/transaction/index.md

 }
 ──────────────
 ✔ account unlocked!
-ℹ run forge account z1frPQRqZbW8wELhAPh1nBMV18c7j1FocbB to inspect account state
+ℹ run forge account z1f...bB to inspect account state
 ```

-This CLI will create a wallet and save it as a keystore (you can find the wallet in `$FORGE_HOME/core/keystore/z1f/rPQRqZbW8wELhAPh1nBMV18c7j1FocbB.key`[^1]), encrypted (AES256) with your passphrase.
-Once you created a wallet in forge CLI, it is unlocked, meaning you can use it to send transactions within a period.
+The CLI will also save your account as a keystore, which is located in `$FORGE_HOME/core/keystore/z1f/rPQRqZbW8wELhAPh1nBMV18c7j1FocbB.key`).
+Your wallet is AES256- encrypted using the passphrase you provided when creating your wallet.
+Once you've created a wallet using the Forge CLI, it is unlocked and can be used to send transactions.

-[^1]:

-  Note that after running the above CLI, the wallet address you created will be different than this one.
-So the keystore file is different.
+Note that the account's address changes after you run the Forge CLI, so the keystore file changes, too.

 ### Create a wallet with forge console